ice3-software/between-kit/README.md

 - Dst cells are hidden on drag
 - If a cell from the Dst collection is dragged outside of the view it is removed

+######Example Case 6 - I3CollectionToRearrangeableTableViewController - Paint Me!######

+This is the most complex example.
+The idea is that you can 'paint' the table cells with various colours, available from the collection view.
+By dragging the coloured collection view cells onto the table view cells you can apply the color to the table view.

+You can rearrange and play around with the table view to 'style' it.

+You can also 'clean' the table view cells by dragging them outside of the table, at which point they will snap back to being white.

+Configuration:

+- Src Collection view
+- Dst Table view
+- Src doesn't accept Dst
+- Dst accepts Src
+- Src is not rearrangeable
+- Dst is rearrangeable
+- Src cells aren't hidden on drag
+- Dst cells are hidden on drag
+- If a cell from the Dst collection is dragged outside of the view it is altered and then snapped back

 Recent Changes
 --------------